curran68/mongo-mex/README.md

 ### Installation

+1. Created repo in Github, cloned into Microsoft VSCode.
+2. Accessed MongoDB, logged into my account, setup database as a starting point built with three courses in mind (starter, mains and desserts).
+3. Logged into Heroku making sure the app connected to my repo so that it updates as i go on.
+4. Within VS Code using HTML, CSS, JQuery, Flask and use of Materialize templates created main structure of the site.
+5. Used Python code, Flask and Jinja formatting also.
+6. Google fonts for the import of 2 particular font styles.
+7. Fontawesome was also used.
+8. Made use of Werkzeug security for authentication.

 Repository created in Github, cloned into Microsoft VS Code followed standard procedures.

 Process followed, created database in Mongodb to enable Data to be adapted updated accordingly.
 Installation of Python Pymongo to enable connectivity added routes where applicable.
 Within VS Code created Base templates to allow use of Jinja formatting alongside created extra templates in a static directory and linked accordingly.